The ultimate guide on the psychology behind marketing and sales.

 - Tickers.
 This is where you show people buying a product or joining your site in a live ticker.
 Of course, you can’t share specifics, but you might have something such as “John from London just joined… Suzy from

-California just joined…” If you have a lot of sales, subscribers or registrations coming in each day, it’s a powerful way to use social proof to further boost your conversion rate.
+California just joined…” If you have a lot of sales, subscribers or registrations coming in each day, it’s a powerful way to use social proof to boost your conversion rate further.

 - Numbers.
 Think of how McDonald’s Restaurant signs used to say things such as, “Over one billion hamburgers served.”
 That’s social proof using numbers.